AugustasMacijauskas/mlmi-thesis/README.md

 ## Installation and prerequisites

 1. Clone the repository.
+1. Create a new conda environment in which all the libraries will be downloaded.
+Note I have dumped the dependencies used in my environment at the end of the project into `environment.yml` file, but it is not always possible to easily install from it by simply using:
+    ```bash
+    conda env create -f environment.yml
+    ```
+    but do try referencing and you may find it helpful.
 1. Install the `EleutherAI/elk` library.
 The version from <a href="https://github.com/EleutherAI/elk/tree/a2904e62765fa311b1197505f78fab295e1c87fb" target="_blank">this</a> commit was used (though trying their newest techniques might be worth a try too).
 Installation instructions can be found in the README of the provided link.
 1. Install the _Language Model Evaluation Harness_ (<a href="https://github.com/EleutherAI/lm-evaluation-harness" target="_blank">EleutherAI/lm-evaluation-harness</a>).
 To make sure my results match with _Open LLM Leaderboard_ (<a href="https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard" target="_blank">link</a>), <a href="https://github.com/EleutherAI/lm-evaluation-harness/tree/b281b0921b636bc36ad05c0b0b0763bd6dd43463" target="_blank">this</a> version of the harness was used.
+Installation instructions can be found in the README.
 1. The version of the harness used by the Open LLM Leaderboard does not support distributed inference, so the version of the harness on the _big-refactor_ branch was also used.
 The version from <a href="https://github.com/EleutherAI/lm-evaluation-harness/tree/2820042d05e91c87852c82293f8973dc841c1a25" target="_blank">this</a> commit was used, but again, checking the current state of the branch might be worth it.
+Installation instructions can be found in the README.

 The following <a href="https://www.git-tower.com/learn/git/faq/git-checkout-commits" target="_blank">guide</a> might be useful to checkout to a desired commit, but the main command you want to use is this:
 ```bash